Distributed Algorithms, Majority Consensus¶

 The building block of a differential amplifier enables effective distribution of circuits:

-The Pairwise Annihilation Algorithm¶
+Revising the Algorithm: The Pairwise Annihilation Algorithm¶

-We proposed and analyzed a particularly simple bacterial implementation of majority consensus in a recent paper in the journal Distributed Computing.
 This simple algorithm is the Pairwise Annihilation algorithm, and it does exactly what it sounds like:

 That is, we have two types of bacteria, and whenever they meet, they annihilate each other.
 In addition to that, each bacterium duplicates at a uniform rate $\mu$.
 For the time being, we chose to ignore certain aspects of real bacterial systems, for example: